HMS Royal Katherine (1664): Anglo-Dutch wars

 Refloated, Royal Katherine fought again during the Third Anglo-Dutch War of 1672–4.
 She was captured by the Dutch during the Battle of Solebay on 7 June 1672 but was retaken the same day.
 Royal Katherine was also part of the Anglo-French fleet for the Battle of Schooneveld.
 She saw action in the War of the Grand Alliance, fighting at the Battle of Barfleur on 29 May 1692.

 Rebuilds

 Royal Katherine was rebuilt at Portsmouth in 1702 and became a 90-gun second rate.

 She served as the flagship of Admiral George Rooke in the War of the Spanish Succession from 1701.

+Between 1 and 4 August 1704 Anglo-Dutch forces of the Grand Alliance under Prince George of Hesse-Darmstadt together with Admiral Sir George Rooke, flying his flag aboard HMS Royal Katherine, lead Royal Navy and Royal Marines units to capture Gibraltar.

 In 1706 she was renamed Ramillies in honour of John Churchill's victory at the Battle of Ramillies fought that year.
 Ramillies was rebuilt again at Portsmouth Dockyard between 30 November 1742 and 8 February 1743.
 She remained a 90-gun second rate in accordance with 1741 proposals of the 1719 Establishment, relaunching on 8 February.

 She saw service in the Seven Years' War and was the flagship of Admiral John Byng when he failed to relieve Port Mahon and so lost the island of Minorca to the French.
 Byng was later controversially executed for this action.